par7133/RADXIDE/README.md

 by Brent B. Welch, Ken Jones, Jeffrey Hebbs.
-The original code of these excerpts could be borrowed from other sources which the author and the contributors to RadXIDE have no knowledge about.
+The original code of these excerpts could be borrowed from other sources which the author and the contributors to RADXIDE have no knowledge about.
 For the related copyright notice refer to <eglib.tcl> part of this software.